-Why Start a Christian Ministry Blog
+Why Start a Christian Blog?

 My own blogging journey has enabled me to connect with some amazing female Christian bloggers from around the globe!
 These women have wonderful testimonies of their own to share about how God has impacted their lives – and blogging has enabled them to share that with so many people beyond their own church and neighbors.
 If you have a gift for writing and a burning desire (or maybe you feel a strong calling) to share the love of Jesus and show others how to apply the Bible’s teachings to their daily lives, then starting a ministry blog is definitely an outlet you should pursue!

 Knowing how to start a Christian ministry blog the right way from the start will save you so much time and energy in the long-run.
 Contrary to popular belief, it isn’t as easy as just creating the website and starting to write.
 Setting up a blog the right way will provide a solid foundation for you to generate organic traffic – visitors who are actually looking for your content.
 Aside from the writing aspect of starting a blog, there are some important steps (and a certain order) in setting up your blog that many new bloggers often overlook.
-I’ve put together this list of 10 steps to getting your Christian ministry blog ready for success.
-They include

 - Defining your Niche & Target Audience

 - Setup Social Profiles